KDE/documentation-docs-kdenlive-org/exporting/render.rst

    :align: left
    :width: 160px

-Choose which timeline markers will establish the regions of video you want to export using the pull down menus next to :guilabel:`From` and :guilabel:`to`.
+Choose which timeline markers will establish the regions of the video you want to export using the pull down menus next to :guilabel:`From` and :guilabel:`to`.
 In this example *Section 1* to *Section 1 End* will be used to define the section to be rendered.

 .. container:: clear-both